Short Night of Glass Dolls: Production

 The original story for the film took place in Sardinia with a story Aldo Lado described as being a story about Sicily and the mafia.
 Following the events of the Prague Spring, Lado was sent to Prague to scout locations for a production which never got made.
 The film was influenced by Lado's time in Prague, and went through various drafts. one titled Le Notti di Malastrana involved screenwriter Ernesto Gastaldi.
 Lado maintained that the screenwriter who put the final script into form was Sergio Bazzini, who is not mentioned in the credits.

-The went through several directors initially.
+The script went through several directors initially.
 First was Maurizio Lucidi, followed by Lado who initially turned down the offer to direct.
 The script then was given to Antonio Margheriti who tried to produce the film, and have Lado shoot the film in Greece.
 The film then moved on to producer Enzo Doria who got Lado to direct.
 Lado initially wanted to have the film as an Italian and Czech co-production shot in Prague.
-Lado had to fall back on Yugslavian funding, shooting nearly the entire film in Zagreb, Ljubljana, with indoor scenes shot in Rome.
+Lado had to fall back on Yugoslavian funding, shooting nearly the entire film in Zagreb, Ljubljana, with indoor scenes shot in Rome.
 He did eventually get to have three days of shooting in Prague with Barbara Bach.
 The film took five weeks to shoot in total.

 Release

-Short Night of Glass Dolls was released in Italy on October 28, 1971 and in West Germany on May 30, 1972.
-The film was released on DVD by Blue Underground on February 26, 2008.
+Short Night of Glass Dolls was released in Italy on 28 October 1971 and in West Germany on 30 May 1972.

+Home media

+In 2002, Anchor Bay Entertainment released the film as part of a four-film DVD set alongside The Bloodstained Shadow, Who Saw Her Die?, and The Case of the Bloody Iris.
+The film was released on DVD by Blue Underground on 26 February 2008.
+Twilight Time issued a Blu-ray edition on 16 October 2018.

+Celluloid Dreams released a four-disc deluxe limited edition 4K UHD Blu-ray set of the film on 29 April 2025.

 Reception

 Alison Nastasi of Shock Till You Drop called it "nail-biting" and wrote, "Lado is at his best when Short Night of Glass Dolls confronts political and social unrest with nuanced symbolism."
 Noel Murray of The A.V.
 Club wrote, "Short Night presages Eyes Wide Shut in its account of a man wandering through a shadow city while uncovering layers of sleaze, and the film's simple social metaphor, imaginative setpieces, and unsettling finale make it a prime example of diverting suspense."
 Maitland McDonagh of TV Guide rated it 3/5 stars and called the ending "a genuine shocker".
 AllMovie praised the film's use of tension as opposed to the gore and violence common to the subgenre.
-Mike Long of DVD Talk called it "incredibly boring and poorly paced".